faltiska/Matcha-TTS-24k/documentation/PROBLEMS.md

 have had much more weight than the los from short phonemes.
 It uses MSE loss and when the estimator predicts 9 frames instead of 8, the loss is 9 ** 2 - 8 ** 2 = 17 but if the model predicted 2 instead of 3, the loss would have been just 5 making the model much more forgiving with errors on short phonemes.
-But the author did not realize ln(2) = 0.69 and the MSE losses are really forgiving with subunitary numbers.
+But the author did not think about small numbers. ln(2) = 0.69 and the MSE losses are really forgiving with subunitary numbers.
 The fix was to add a 2 before calculating the logs, since ln(3) > 1.
 It has a huge effect, duration estimation loss drops like a rock with this change.

 13. Matmul in bf16 was introducing instability around MAS alignment.
-I may have introduced this myself, original repo was using fp16.
 I am still using bf16 now, but I cast tensors to fp32 for matmul, and it fixed the problem.